janosrusiczki/rusiczki.net/_posts/2008/2008-09-26-back-with-a-new-stronger-iron.markdown

 ![new-server.png](https://content.rusiczki.net/blogpics/new-server.png)

 For just $30 per month more...
 I'd say it's worth it!
 I don't want to sound like a [Planet](http://www.theplanet.com) fanboy but their [server specials](http://www.theplanet.com/dedicated-servers/server-specials/) are just awesomely priced.
-Plus I've got the setup waived after speaking with a support person cause my card didn't went through at first.
+Plus I've got the setup waived after speaking with a support person cause my card didn't go through at first.

 Well, that's the news.